 Usually, depending on the game you want to play, there are plenty of online leagues that you can find by searching around – some of these will offer invitational spots for bigger tournaments or even prize money, but the vast majority are just for fun – the money is mostly reserved for Pros.
 You can create your team, with friends both near and far, and sign up to play competitive matches and tournaments in your favorite games.

 Esports Summer Camp

 JKCP offers a unique summer camp for middle and high school students who are serious about Esports and have thought about pursuing it as a career.
-We have teamed up with NSG academy so it's more than just fun and games; it's designed to give students a complete overview of Esports.
+It's more than just fun and games; it's designed to give students a complete overview of Esports.
 This immersive experience gives students a behind-the-scenes look at what it takes to get into Esports.
 Program highlights include:

 - Professional Instruction - hear from pro gamers who have built their careers in Esports

 - Career Development - explore collegiate opportunities and learn about different career paths within the industry